Sterling Pest Control

 5 Highlights on Stinging Insect Control

-• Expert Nest Removal and Colony Elimination — Sterling Pest Control technicians locate and remove wasp nests, hornet hives, and yellow jacket colonies from eaves, soffits, attics, crawl spaces, and underground burrows.
-We exterminate the entire colony, including the queen, drones, and worker insects, so they don’t rebuild.
+• Expert Nest Removal and Colony Elimination — Sterling Pest Control technicians are experts at locating and removing wasp nests, hornet hives, and yellow jacket colonies from eaves, soffits, attics, crawl spaces, and underground burrows.
+Our dedicated team will find and exterminate the entire colony, including the queen, drones, and worker insects, so they don’t rebuild in your space.

-• Venomous Species Identification — Our licensed exterminators identify every stinging insect species on your property, from bald faced hornets and paper wasps to Africanized bees and cicada killers.
-Accurate identification determines the safest, most effective treatment method.
+• Venomous Species Identification — Our licensed exterminators and trained professionals identify every stinging insect species on your property, from bald faced hornets and paper wasps to Africanized bees and cicada killers.
+Accurate identification of these pests determines the safest, most effective treatment method.

 • Anaphylaxis Risk Reduction — Stinging insects send over 500,000 people to emergency rooms each year.
-Our stinging insect control service eliminates nests near high traffic areas, reducing the risk of allergic reactions, welts, swelling, and anaphylactic shock for your family and pets.
+Our pest control services eliminate nests near high traffic areas, reducing the risk of allergic reactions, welts, swelling, and anaphylactic shock for your family and pets.
+We ensure peace of mind and a safe environment for everyone.

-• Seasonal and Preventive Treatments — We apply barrier treatments and perimeter sprays using residual pyrethroids to deter stinging insects from colonizing your property during peak swarming season, typically late spring through early fall.
+• Seasonal and Preventive Treatments — We apply barrier treatments and perimeter sprays using residual pyrethroids to prevent stinging insects from colonizing your property during peak swarming season, typically late spring through early fall.
+Our scheduled program keeps your property protected during the active months. peak swarming season, typically late spring through early fall.

 • Same Day Emergency Response — Aggressive yellow jacket swarms and territorial hornet colonies can’t wait.
-Sterling Pest Control dispatches a pest control technician the same day you call, equipped with full protective gear, smokers, and professional grade insecticides.
+Contact Sterling Pest Control and we respond the same day you call, dispatching a pest control technician equipped with full protective gear, smokers, and professional grade insecticides.

 Our Stinging Insect Control Services: